InquisitiveAS/swisskSDT_AS/README.md

 **********

 This Repository springed from the idea of "Swiss Knife" Essentials to familarize in co-developing Desktop Applications,Web Applications,Enterprise Software
-It is multidiversed as it comprises various technologies(Frameworks,Language,Software Architectures,Architecture Patterns) in Computer Science field
+It is multidiversed as it comprises various technologies(Frameworks,Language,Software Architectures,Architecture Patterns) in Computer Science field.

 APPLICATION
 **********

 The ultimate Goal of this repository is to use these basics scripts/example files for Computational Design ( Tools,Technology,Workflow) Development in Architecture
 Engineering and Construction [AEC] domain .
-This can be applied to both Industry and Academia
+This can be applied to both Industry and Academia.

 CONTENTS
 *********